Monk-NT/BabbleHub/README.md

 Current version = 0.1.0

-BabelHub is a simple web chat client built on top of Netty libary, Redis database and WebSockets.
+BabbleHub is a simple web chat client built on top of Netty libary, Redis database and WebSockets.
 At this moment, everything is a work in progress, including this README.